Wakeful-Cloud/qmk_firmware/keyboards/ducky/one2sf/1967st/readme.md

 cargo install nu-isp-cli
 nu-isp-cli flash ducky_one2sf_ansi.bin
 ```

+* If you get `Are you sure device is plugged in and in bootloader mode?`, try the below (in order):
+    * If your backlight is on or you can still type, hold `D` and `L` while plugging in the keyboard
+    * Double-check you added the [udev rules](https://github.com/elfmimi/nu-isp-rs/tree/master/nu-isp-cli#linux) (**Linux only**)
+    * Run the flash command as an administrator/root
+    * Flash the original firmware using the Ducky firmware utility and try again

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).